gilzamir18/AI4U/README.md

 # AI4U

+** This software is in maintenance mode.
+It may be discontinued at any time.
+A more robust alternative can be obtained at [BeMaker](https://github.com/gilzamir18/Bemaker) **

 AI4U  is a protocol and an Application Programming Interface (API) that allow control Unity game objects designed with AI4U's agent abstraction framework.
 A Unity game object is an agent if associated with BasicAgent component.

 The environment and agent creation pipeline is: